Osun APC, Reinventing From Emerging Unity

 With my middle finger upward while keeping the other fingers folded downward, the suspension, navel, compelling and sacrificial, and explained or supported by the rule or constitution of the party, practically elicited everywhere enthusiasm, rated high in harmony with the cross sections of the party and applauded against any nuances, and inferences or preferences to the contrary.
 In the corollary, the party in the state, got secured from the paradigm of brinkmanship that almost barrelled the party so fast to be out of rescue from imminent collapse.
 To have been otherwise or biased and motivated by moral dilemmas, the today’s Osun APC’s mobilization, orientation and sensitization (MOS), on- going would have been dead on delivery.
 At kick off.

-And Lawal as Osun APC chairman has impliedly asked the party members and leaders, top down in the local government council areas of the state to leave behind them needless embroilement in the mathematics of unsettled issues on some contextual factors with emphasis placed almost exclusively on intra party dynamics.
-That’s Lawal, springing up party unity and nurturing same, and no battle rages.
+Impliedly, Lawal as Osun APC chairman is asking the party members and leaders, top down in the local government council areas of the state to leave behind them needless embroilement in the mathematics of unsettled issues on some contextual factors with emphasis placed almost exclusively on intra party dynamics.
+That’s Lawal’s MOS, springing up party unity and nurturing same, and no battle rages.
 And for him, no black dog, no white dog; no love lost, no love found; no power broker, no power loser; and no marginalization of anyone or anyone being marginalized.
 The party, under him is reinventing to stand together, act together and speak together.
 And never again will the party crawl, or taken to task for any lapses, or to the cleaners to be bested, defeated in any future elections.

 There’s no failure of leadership in Lawal, the Osun APC chairman.
-He has risen to the challenges of the party’s present situation which is the hallmark of true leadership.
+His mobilization, orientation and sensitization train has risen to the challenges of the party’s present situation which is the hallmark of true leadership.
 What’s needed now by the Lawal example, is the change of attitude of the party leaders and members to party processes, values and principles that would earn the party leadership the respect of the party members as it’s just the best that members should be ready to function at the bell and call of the party leadership.
 And it’s good today, every party man and woman wants to “serve in heaven and no one wants to reign in hell.”

-Behind Lawal, APC’s progress in Osun, showing by the party’s decisive match forward to reacquire political power, establish government and act as a link between the governed and government, comes 2026, is the party’s state leader, the Osun immediate past Governor Gboyega Oyetola and currently, Honourable Minister of the Federal Republic of Nigeria who has consistently said, “the party will regain its strength and vitality and very soon, there will be tremendous progress.”
+Behind Lawal, APC’s progress in Osun, showing by the party’s decisive match forward to reacquire political power, establish government and act as a link between the governed and government, comes 2026, is Oyetola Honourable Minister of the Federal Republic of Nigeria who has consistently said, “the party will regain its strength and vitality and very soon, there will be tremendous progress.”

 I share the Osun APC leadership concern on crucial niceties of the continued peace and progress of the party and the urgent and concerted efforts towards the renascence or resurrection of the right party culture through a coherent, thoroughly and clearly guided and executed programme of mobilization, orientation and sensitization (MOS).
 The state APC leadership is convinced that the effectively mobilized party, consciously orientated party and properly sensitized party is the greatest deterrent to bad ‘partysim’, the kind on the ground, preparatory to the last general elections in the state.
 It’s also an assurance that the state APC people would have been so strongly motivated as to acquire an understanding of the party general processes and participate meaningfully.